 We're on a mission to get the world to eat more fruits and veggies.
 Fresh, frozen, canned and dried — The Partnership for a Healthier America has united every type of fruit and veggie under one awesome brand: FNV.
 With a dash of playful creativity and boatloads of passion, FNV is harnessing the power of marketing to promote fruits and veggies in the same way big brands market their products.

-Dietary behaviors of youth are influenced by family, educators, community, as well as the food, media and entertainment industries, few of which are promoting healthier products.
-A healthy diet should include fruits and vegetables, however most youths do not meet the USDA recommendations for daily consumption.
+We know that dietary behaviors of youth are influenced by family, educators, community, as well as the food, media and entertainment industries, few of which are promoting healthier products.
 Youth are bombarded with messages encouraging them to eat unhealthy foods and of $1.6 billion spent annually on advertising food and beverages to youth, less than 1% is spent on fruits and vegetables.
-Celebrities have strong influence on youth behavior.
+We also know that celebrities have strong influence on youth behavior.
 Research shows that kids are more likely to pick foods endorsed by celebrities even when it's fruit, yet 79% of food products in athlete endorsements are nutrient poor.

 The objectives of the FNV Campaign are to increase demand and consumption of fruits and vegetables through building emotional resonance and connection among millennials.
-FNV is a social marketing campaign for behavior change.
-Social marketing involves applying commercial marketing principles to the planning, execution and evaluation of programs to influence behaviors of target populations in order to improve their personal welfare.
+We're on a mission to change the way we think, frame, and feel about healthy foods by taking a page out of the book of big brand marketing.

 We aim to increase consumption of fruits and veggies by giving them the 'cool' factor we know they deserve.
 By using A-list celebrities, tapping into trending moments on social media, and creating a cheeky brand voice that resonates with millennials, we are changing the way the world typically sees fruits and vegetables.